nicolasleenaerts/nicolasleenaerts.github.io/_pages/about.md

 ## What's my clinical work about?

 In August 2018, I started my psychiatry residency at UPC KU Leuven.
 There, I worked in ambulatory care, gaining experience in treating patients with anxiety disorders, depression, eating disorders, ADHD, and autism spectrum disorder.
-After the end of my PhD, in February 2023, I started working in OPZ Geel on the High and Intensive Care unit and in the Mobile Crisis Team, learning how to treat patients with a variety of psychiatric disorders that were in a crisis.
-Since October 2023, I am working at Zorggroep Sint-Kamillus and the penitentiary of Merksplas, where I provide care to patients in a forensic psychiatry setting.
+After the end of my PhD, from February 2023 until September 2023, I worked on the High and Intensive Care unit in OPZ Geel and in the Mobile Crisis Team of GGZ Kempen, learning how to treat patients who had a variety of psychiatric disorders and were in a crisis.
+Afterwards, between October 2023 and September 2024, I worked at Zorggroep Sint-Kamillus and the penitentiary of Merksplas, where I provided care to patients in a forensic psychiatry setting.
+Since October 2024, I work in the semi-residential treatment program for patients with an alcohol use disorder, cannabis use disorder, or benzodiazepine use disorder at UPC KU Leuven in Belgium.

 Additionally, I started training in cognitive behavioral therapy (CBT) in 2022, and provide CBT to several patients on an ambulatory basis.
-I am especially interested in providing psychotherapy to patients with a substance use disorder.
+I am especially interested in providing psychotherapy to patients with a substance use disorder and post-traumatic stress disorder.